UWPCE-PythonCert/PythonCertDevel/source/exercises/html_renderer_tutorial.rst

     >           out_file.write(content)
     E           TypeError: string argument expected, got 'NoneType'

-So it failed when we tried to write to the file.
+It failed when we tried to write to the file.
 We're trying to write a piece of content, and we got a ``NoneType``.
 How in the world did a ``NoneType`` (which is the type of None) get in there?

 Where does the ``self.contents`` list get created?
 In the ``__init__``.
 Let's do a little print debugging here.
 Add a print to the __init__: